rauhja/restaurant-review-app/README.md

 - Users can see top restaurants based on the average rating
 - Admins can add new restaurants and tags
 - Admins can delete reviews

+## Status

+The app is still under development.
+The following features are added:

+- [x] Users can login or create a new account
+- [x] Users can see the restaurants in a list
+- [x] Users can add new restaurant

+App is deployed to Fly.io: https://restaurant-review-app.fly.dev/